-(40) Article 92a CRR in conjunction with Article 72a(1)(a), Article 72b(2)(d), Article 72k and 92a CRR.
-Being a statutory requirement of Article 92a CRR, no implementing act of SRB is needed, whereas Pillar 1 requirements for Top Tier Banks and Other Pillar 1 Banks will be determined through the SRB MREL decision.
+61 Article 92a CRR in conjunction with Article 72a(1)(a), Article 72b(2)(d), Article 72k and 92a CRR.
+Being a statutory requirement of Article 92a CRR, no implementing act of SRB is needed, whereas Pillar 1 requirements for TTBs and Other Pillar 1 Banks will be determined through the SRB MREL decision.

-(61) Article 12d(4) and (5) SRMR in conjunction with Article 12c(3) and Article 12g(2)(a)(ii) SRMR.
+62 Article 12d(4) and (5) SRMR in conjunction with Article 12c(3) and Article 12g(2)(a)(ii) SRMR.

-(65) Including the buffer requirements that stack on top of MREL expressed in TREA.
+66 Including the buffer requirements that stack on top of MREL expressed in TREA.

-The 8% TLOF target level for Top Tier Banks is capped at 27% of TREA.
-Where the TLOF component, including any adjustment, leads to an amount of subordination that is higher than 27% of TREA, Article 12c(4) SRMR provides that a cap (at 27% of TREA) should be applied where access to the Single Resolution Fund is not considered to be an option for resolving that resolution entity in the resolution plan(66).
+58 The 8% TLOF target level for Top Tier Banks is capped at 27% of TREA.
+Where the TLOF component, including any adjustment, leads to an amount of subordination that is higher than 27% of TREA, Article 12c(4) SRMR provides that a cap (at 27% of TREA) should be applied where access to the Single Resolution Fund is not considered to be an option for resolving that resolution entity in the resolution plan67.
 The cap does not apply to G-SIIs, nor to Other Pillar 1 Banks.

 3.2.2.
-Increase of the 8% TLOF target level
+INCREASE OF THE 8% TLOF TARGET LEVEL

 - 59 The SRB may increase the 8% TLOF subordination requirement for G-SIIs, Top Tier Banks and Other Pillar 1 Banks under specific conditions.
-According to Article 12c(8) SRMR, the SRB may decide to increase subordination requirements, for a number of resolution entities up to 30% of this type, where: - (a) substantantive impediments to resolvability have been identified in the preceding resolvability assessment; - (b) the credibility and feasibility of the resolution strategy is limited; or - (c) the bank has been assigned a prudential P2R which ranks it, in terms of riskiness, among the top 20% of the resolution entities under the SRB's remit that are subject to an MREL decision. - 60 Article 12c(7) SRMR specifies that the SRB may impose a higher subordination requirement to the extent that it should not exceed the higher of (i) 8% of total liabilities and own funds; and (ii) the prudential formula (2x Supervisory Pillar 1 + 2x Supervisory Pillar 2 + CBR)(67). - 61 The SRB may decide to increase subordination in relation to banks for which it concludes that the credibility and feasibility of their resolution strategy is limited or if there are substantive impediments or because of the riskiness of the bank.
+According to Article 12c(8) SRMR, the SRB may decide to increase subordination requirements, for a number of resolution entities up to 30% of this type, where: - a. substantantive impediments to resolvability have been identified in the preceding resolvability assessment; - b. the credibility and feasibility of the resolution strategy is limited; or - c. the bank has been assigned a prudential Pillar 2 requirement which ranks it, in terms of riskiness, among the top 20% of the resolution entities under the SRB's remit that are subject to an MREL decision. - 60 Article 12c(7) SRMR specifies that the SRB may impose a higher subordination requirement to the extent that it should not exceed the higher of (i) 8% of total liabilities and own funds; and (ii) the prudential formula (2x Supervisory Pillar 1 + 2x Supervisory Pillar2 + CBR)68. - 61 The SRB may decide to increase subordination in relation to banks for which the SRB concludes that the credibility and feasibility of their resolution strategy is limited or if there are substantive impediments or because of the riskiness of the bank.
 Therefore, where applicable, the SRB will assess condition (a) of Article 12c(8) SRMR concerning substantive impediments to resolvability identified in the preceding resolvability assessment.
 In addition, the attention will focus on condition (b) of Article 12c(8) SRMR (related to insufficient progress in removing potential impediments, in particular relating to NCWO risk), and on the conditions of Article 12c(9) SRMR.
 Where a bank does not take measures deemed credible and sufficient to address potential impediments, the SRB may decide to adjust upward its subordination requirement.
 The bank's progress on resolvability will be first and foremost assessed against the specific work priorities communicated to each bank by the SRB.
 Finally, condition (c) on riskiness of the bank will also be assessed.

 3.2.3.
-Decrease of the 8% TLOF target level
+DECREASE OF THE 8% TLOF TARGET LEVEL